Navigating Files and Directories

 These commands will move us from our home directory onto our Desktop, then into

-, we can see what our current directory looks like.
+ls, we can see what our current directory looks like.
 If you know your filesystem well, you might be able to identify where your are.
-But it’s easy to get lost without the address bar at the top ofWindows Explorer
+But it’s easy to get lost without the address bar at the top ofWindows ExplorerorFinder.
+That’s werepwdcomes in:

 Type: